-Also, you can disable router’s firewall temporarily.
+Also, you can disable the router’s firewall temporarily.
 Also, Reset Homekit is quick tips to fix and reset all home app configurations.
-Once you setup HomePod, Turn firewall on and find everything is okay.
+Once you setup HomePod, Turn the firewall on and find everything is okay.

 Fix #6.
 Uninstall and Re-install the Home app